Welcome to our Microsoft Power Automate template archive created by Manuel Gomes and with contributions from other people.

 This template provides you with a way for you to sort a numeric array.
 I designed it so that you can re-use it in your Power Automates without the need to duplicate the code.

 You can use my step-by-step tutorial in how importing and exporting works.
 It’s super easy with only some minor things to take into consideration.

-You can also check our articles on Microsoft Flow to learn more about the tool and know-how to create your own.
+You can also check our articles on Microsoft Power Automate to learn more about the tool and know-how to create your own.
 I encourage you to download the templates and adapt them to your needs.
 Don’t worry about attribution.
 It’s not necessary, but I appreciate it if you do.